microsoft/typespec/docs/tutorial.md

 #### Spread

 The spread operator takes the members of a source model and copies them into a target model.
-Spread doesn't create any nominal relationship between source and target, and so it's useful when you want to reuse common properties without reasoning about or generating complex inheritence relationships.
+Spread doesn't create any nominal relationship between source and target, and so it's useful when you want to reuse common properties without reasoning about or generating complex inheritance relationships.

 ```cadl
 model Animal {